-Before moving to the installation phase of a solar energy project, solar contractors must obtain the necessary permission from the Authority Having Jurisdiction (AHJ).
-Because solar permit requirements and building codes vary by location, installation companies need to get familiar with how to get a solar permit in their area.
+Before proceeding to the installation phase of a solar energy project, solar contractors must obtain the necessary permission from the Authority Having Jurisdiction (AHJ).
+Because solar panel permit requirements and building codes vary by location, installation companies need to familiarize themselves with how to obtain a solar permit in their area.
 Some towns have local ordinances and zoning requirements in addition to building and electrical codes, increasing solar permit requirements.

 Unfortunately, residential and commercial solar permitting can be costly and time-intensive in some towns.
 However, some cities and states have made a concerted effort to streamline and standardize the solar permit process, which is helpful.
-Regardless, it is beneficial to take an organized and systematic approach to solar permitting, thus reducing your costs.
+Regardless, taking an organized and systematic approach to solar permitting is beneficial, thus reducing your costs.

 What Is a Solar Permit?